dreamplayerzhang/vcbld/README.md

 # vcbld
 A minimalist command-line build system and software development kit that works with vcpkg.
-It works for the moment on posix systems, i.e. linux and macOS X. It runs on windows if you're using MinGW or MSYS.
+It works for the moment on posix systems, i.e. linux and macOS X. It runs on windows if you're using MinGW, MSYS or Cygwin.
 It has a minimal build system which works for small single hierarchy projects and allows for faster prototyping, however it has support for cmake and can be used to generate CMakeLists.txt files which can be seperately run using cmake and used to generate other build systems.
 The vcbld executable is about 500kb large, and depends on the presence of vcpkg and cmake.
 Of course you would also need a posix C/C++ compiler such as gcc, clang or mingGW.

 ```